Kosovo–Serbia relations: Recent period

 In February 2024, Kosovo implemented a euro-only policy.
 It sparked protests in North Mitrovica as the dinar currency was still used daily by Kosovo Serbs, especially in the Serb-majority north.
 After being condemned by the international society, Pristina decided to provide a three-month transitional period.
 Belgrade refused to use euro in Kosovo-Serbia relations and said it would continue to fund Kosovo Serbs in dinars.
 Kosovo's government has stated that the measures will aid in the fight against money laundering and terrorism.

 On May 20, in pursuit of its policy of outlawing the continued use of the Serbian currency in Kosovo, police closed six offices of the Serbia-run Post Saving Bank in the north.
 The operation came days after another European Union-facilitated meeting in Brussels between Kosovo and Serbia produced no results.

 In August, Kosovo police closed nine post offices run by Pošta Srbije (Serbian Post) in the north of Kosovo.
 The US, the EU and Serbia condemned these actions, calling them an attempt to spark the conflict.

 Experts say that the dialogue on the normalisation of relations between Kosovo and Serbia appears to be moving towards a troubling scenario in which 'no solution is a solution' may become the default stance of the international community.

 In October, the Government of Kosovo decided to lift its ban on Serbian goods, imposed in June 2023, at one border crossing.
 That released the block of free trade in the region in accordance with CEFTA.

 Representation

 Under the terms of the Brussels Agreement signed in 2013, the governments of Serbia and Kosovo agreed to post liaison officers in each other's capitals.
-The Government of Kosovo is represented in Serbia by the Liaison Office of Kosovoin Belgrade and likewise the Government of Serbia is represented in Kosovo by the Liaison Office of Serbia in Pristina.
+The Government of Kosovo is represented in Serbia by the Liaison Office of Kosovo in Belgrade and likewise the Government of Serbia is represented in Kosovo by the Liaison Office of Serbia in Pristina.
 Both these missions are hosted by the European Union.
 Under the terms of the 2023 Ohrid Agreement that was accepted by both parties, the liaison offices in each country are to be upgraded to Permanent Missions.